truong-pham-dang/GenericLinkedListF95/README.md

 28/05/2021: A bug in subroutine list_remove_node has been fixed.

+29/05/2021:
-29/05/2021: Clearer interfaces has been established.
+ + Clearer interfaces has been established.
 We now have pointers to head and tail of the generic linked list which is similar to a usual singly linked list [2].
 Management on head and tail of the linked list is pretty easy and we can implement sorting algorithms on this generic linked list.
+ + Implementation for selection sort on the data_int linked list.

 TO-DO list: